Hi there! I'm Julie, and I can help you regain your health naturally.

 How did I end up as a Health Coach?

-Seven years ago, I started my career as a hospital pharmacist.
-After closely working with terminally ill patients who took over 20 pills a day just to stay alive, I came to realize that your health is your greatest wealth.
+At the time, I had just started my career as a hospital pharmacist, and I thought of my terminally ill patients who took over 20 pills a day just to stay alive.

 I didn't even know I was sick until I got better.

-I was able to go back to the gym, prepare myself a decent supper (and not just a bowl of cereal) and go out with my friends again.
-I never knew I could have this much energy.
+With this new found energy, I was able to go back to the gym, prepare myself a decent supper (and not just a bowl of cereal) and go out with my friends again.

-This calling has lead me to become a Holistic Nutrition Consultant.
-Combining my 7 years experience as a clinical pharmacist with my knowledge of holistic nutrition, I'm committed to transforming people's health.
+This question has led me to study holistic nutrition (a naturopathic branch of nutrition) and to become a health coach.
+Combining my 10 years experience as a clinical pharmacist with my knowledge of holistic nutrition, I'm committed to transforming your health.